 Please note: this course takes place in The Hague.
 Traveling between University buildings from Leiden to The Hague may take about 45 minutes.

-General description of the Culture by Area course
+General description of the Culture and Language by Area course

 Specific description of the course: South and South-East Asia